 Any dangers along the route?

 Route 62 is pretty safe.
 The roads are long and you can see miles in each direction.
 Keep an eye out for stray animals wandering into the road.
 On the gravel bits keep an eye out for large rocks.
 Sometimes they’re loose and sometimes they’re bedded in.
 Both can be dangerous for different reasons: if you go over a loose one you might lose traction and wash out.
 If you go over one that’s bedded in it can damage the bottom of your bike, especially if you’re travelling two-up with luggage.
 Other than that, keep an eye on some of the gravel turns that can get a bit pebbly.

 There were three of us so we loaded one bike up with leather panniers (they were rubbish but they completed the vintage ‘look’ – see below) and all of our clothes and then we rode two-up on the other bike.
 It didn’t leave room for a lot of stuff, but you really don’t need all that much anyway.

 Take it easy.
 Stop often.
 Keep in mind that the temperatures can vary quite drastically during the course of the day.
 We did it in November and the mornings were still surprisingly crisp and the afternoons would then get super hot.
 Added to that, things get chilly as you go up Swartberg pass, so we ended up stopping a lot to rearrange our clothing situations.
 Take rain gear for unexpected showers.

 Any doctors or hospitals in the area?

 We didn’t need any but there are hospitals in Robertson and Prince Albert and doctors in Calitzdorp and Ladismith.
 Always carry an ICE card (I have a sticker on my helmet) and a number for emergency services.

-If you feel like touring with Bike Routes, read about our Karoo Passes Tour.
+If you feel like touring with Bike Routes, visit our tours page.